wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/h.service-accounts.md

 The second step in setting up Service Accounts is creating a personal access token.

-Personal access tokens allows users to access information on their accounts by using a token in place of their password.
-Tokens also have the advantage of being able to be configured with `scopes`, so they have can have limited permissions to accesss information or to perform actions in your account, as well as an expiration date.
+Personal access tokens allow users to access information on their accounts by using a token in place of their password.
+Tokens also have the advantage of being able to be configured with `scopes`, so they have can have limited permissions to access information or to perform actions in your account, as well as an expiration date.

-> For providers that allow expiry dates to be set for personal access tokens, we recommend setting them to not expire.
-If that's not possible, because of the provider settings or security policies, we recommend setting a reminder to update your project with a new token close to the token's expiration date.
+> For providers that allow expiry dates to be set for personal access tokens, Stoplight recommends setting them to not expire.
+If that's not possible, because of the provider settings or security policies, set a reminder to update your project with a new token close to the token's expiration date.
 >
 > This is to prevent users from being unable to make changes to their Stoplight project.
-If a project has a service account configured and the token expires, users will not be able to make any changes to the project until the personal access token is updated, or the service account configuration is removed.
+If a project has a service account configured and the token expires, users won't be able to make any changes to the project until the personal access token is updated, or the service account configuration is removed.

 ### GitHub